jeromedrouet/autosqlitebackup/README.md

 absolutely none

-this should send you an email when backup fails **but** since sqlite3 seems to always return 0 you probably won't have any
+this should send you an email when backup fails **but** since sqlite3 seems to always return 0 and does not generate errors on stderr (even in case of error :p) you probably won't have any